-It can be a tricky choice to know which fireworks to buy, from catherine wheels, sparklers, firecrackers to roman candles there's so much choice – but the only criteria on your list should be that the fireworks you buy have a British Standard Kitemark BS7114 on them.
+It can be a tricky choice to know which fireworks to buy, from catherine wheels, sparklers, firecrackers to roman candles there's so much choice – but the only criteria on your list should be that the fireworks you buy have a CE mark on them.
 This basically means that they are legally safe and meet all of the regulations by law to be set off.

 If you buy fireworks which do not have this marking on them, you should never set them off, and instead should immediately report this to Trading Standards who will take the matter further.

 Having your own display at home can be fun, but here are four reasons why it's a good idea to go to an organised display: